mikewlcheung/TrierWorkshop/WVS/WVSDemo.md

   chunk_output_type: console
 ---

-# Data preparation
-* Before running the analyses, we need to install some R packages and download the data.
-The analyses should run fine in computer systems with at least 4GB RAM.

-## Preparing the dataset
+# Preparing the dataset
 * The dataset is available at http://www.worldvaluessurvey.org/WVSDocumentationWVL.jsp.
-Users are required to register before downloading the data.
+Users are required to register before they can download the data.
-* In this illustration, we use the dataset in the R format (`WVS_Longitudinal_1981-2014_rdata_v_2015_04_18.zip`).
+* In this illustration, we will use the dataset in the R format (`WVS_Longitudinal_1981-2014_rdata_v_2015_04_18.zip`).
 * The dataset contains data from 343,309 participants on 1,377 variables spanning across 100 regions and 6 waves (1981-1984, 1990-1994, 1995-1998, 1999-2004, 2005-2009, and 2010-2014).
 * The sizes of the data in hard disk and in RAM are 1,389 MB and 1,821 MB, respectively.
-* The latest version of the data may be slightly different from that used in this illustration.
 * The following R code is used to read and clean up the data.
 The final data set is named `WVS.Rdata` for ease of manipulations.
 * As an illustration, we only used 25% of the original data in this workshop.